GerardGargan/MoodBuzz-Node/README.md

 None of these have been hardcoded, all of these form items are rendered from the database.

 We have not built out a UI/Form to insert new emotions or triggers as it was not in the scope of the assignment however it would be easy to expand on this.
-Currently to add new emotions or contextual trigger options, you can manually create a record in the database and they will be rendered on the forms and tables.
+Currently to add new emotions or contextual trigger options, you can manually create a record in the database and they will be rendered in the app.